CTA

 28. What are callback plug-ins in Ansible?

-You can also add custom callback plug-ins by dropping them into a callback_plugins directory adjacent to play, inside a role, or by putting it in one of the callback directory sources configured in ansible.cfg.
+You can also add custom callback plug-ins by dropping them into a callback_plugins directory adjacent to play, inside a role, or by putting them in one of the callback directory sources configured in ansible.cfg.

-29. What is Ansible inventory and its types?
+29. Define Ansible inventory and its types.

 An Ansible inventory file is used to define hosts and groups of hosts upon which the tasks, commands, and modules in a playbook will operate.

-- Static inventory: Static inventory file is a list of managed hosts declared under a host group using either hostnames or IP addresses in a plain text file.
+• Static Inventory: Static inventory file is a list of managed hosts declared under a host group using either hostnames or IP addresses in a plain text file.
 The managed host entries are listed below the group name in each line.

 30. What is an Ansible vault?